Bio-inspired robotics: Modular

 The modular robots are typically capable of performing several tasks and are specifically useful for search and rescue or exploratory missions.
 Some of the featured robots in this category include a salamander inspired robot developed at EPFL that can walk and swim, a snake inspired robot developed at Carnegie-Mellon University that has four different modes of terrestrial locomotion, and a cockroach inspired robot can run and climb on a variety of complex terrain.

 Humanoid

 Humanoid robots are robots that look human-like or are inspired by the human form.
 There are many different types of humanoid robots for applications such as personal assistance, reception, work at industries, or companionship.
-These type of robots are used for research purposes as well and were originally developed to build better orthosis and prosthesis for human beings.
+These types of robots are used for research purposes as well and were originally developed to build better orthosis and prosthesis for human beings.
 Petman is one of the first and most advanced humanoid robots developed at Boston Dynamics.
 Some of the humanoid robots such as Honda Asimo are over actuated.
 On the other hand, there are some humanoid robots like the robot developed at Cornell University that do not have any actuators and walk passively descending a shallow slope.